 - Osgoode Graduate Student Awards

 In addition to the generous funding packages described below, York offers a competitive tuition rate for domestic graduate students in both the LLM and PhD programs.
-In comparing the cost of attending Osgoode Hall Law School’s Graduate Program in Law to other graduate programs, students should consider both low tuition fees and York University’s Funding Package.
+In comparing the cost of attending Osgoode Hall Law School’s Research Graduate Program in Law to other graduate programs, students should consider both low tuition fees and York University’s Funding Package.